Lindsey Vonn's Success and Achievements in Timeline

 2015: World Cup Season Titles

-In 2015, Lindsey Vonn secured World Cup season titles in the downhill and super-G disciplines.
+In 2015, Lindsey Vonn achieved two World Cup season titles, one in downhill and another in super-G, showcasing her versatility and continued success in both disciplines.

 2016: 20th World Cup Crystal Globe Title

-In 2016, Lindsey Vonn won her 20th World Cup crystal globe title, surpassing Ingemar Stenmark's record.
+In 2016, Lindsey Vonn won her 20th World Cup crystal globe title, setting an overall record for both men and women and surpassing Ingemar Stenmark's previous record.

 On March 23, 2025, Lindsey Vonn attained her first World Cup podium in seven years when she came second in the super-G at the season finals in Sun Valley, Idaho.